gaslight/posts/posts/2013-07-29-dont-fear-svgs.md

 }
 ```

 The key here is we're separating markup from presentation.
-No more defining colors in javascript.
-All out styles happen in css, and our markup is clear and clean.
+No more defining colors in JavaScript.
+All our styling happens in CSS, and our markup is clear and clean.

 Here's the [complete JSBin](http://jsbin.com/imocuf/22)